Zoom Phone vs Zoom Contact Center Reporting: What’s the Difference?

 8Where Organizations Get It Wrong

 Common mistakes include treating Zoom Phone call queues like contact center queues.
-While Phone queues provide call distribution, they lack the granularity for SLA tracking or occupancy modeling.
 Another frequent error is assuming Contact Center reports provide PSTN utilization or full extension-level insights—they do not.
 Each tool is specialized for its own domain.

 9How to Decide Which Model You Need